The prescription for

 This program includes two practicums totalling 320 hours.

 Two four-week practicum rotations are full-time and shifts may be scheduled on weekends or evenings.
-All efforts are made to place students in the greater Edmonton area if desired, but students may be required to travel to other locations in the province of Alberta to complete the practicum.
+We try to place students in the greater Edmonton area if desired, but you may be required to travel to other locations in Alberta to complete the practicum.
 Access to a vehicle may be required.